AV-Text/AVX/README.md

 ![](AVXSearch/AVX-Roadmap-2023.png)

-**Figure-4**: Development roadmap for BETA releases in 2023 [revision #3A24]
+**Figure-4**: Development roadmap for BETA releases in 2023 [revision #3B01]

 We plan to harden AV-Bible (Windows desktop application) and release it into the Microsoft Store in the first quarter of 2024.
 Afterwards, additional apps will be implemented and released.
 The diagram, depicted in Figure-5, identifies anticipated application releases and estimated release dates:

 ![](AVXSearch/AVX-Roadmap-2024.png)

-**Figure-5**: Roadmap for [user-facing] application releases in 2024 [revision #3A24]
+**Figure-5**: Roadmap for [user-facing] application releases in 2024 [revision #3B01]

 ### Implementation Status

-Most of the blue boxes, in the diagram, are in active development.
+Most of the green boxes, in the diagram, are in active development.
 Planned completion dates are identified above.
-The purple boxes are already complete.
-Work will commence on the gray boxes some time after AV-Bible is updated in the Microsoft Store.
+Any box with a checkmark is already complete.
+Work will commence on the dark-gray boxes some time after AV-Bible is updated in the Microsoft Store.
 It's helpful to have this pic as a roadmap.
 As you can see, AVX-Framework is a core dependency for all apps.

-All source-code for the blue boxes can be found [in this repo](https://github.com/AV-Text/AVX).
-Source-code for the purple boxes can be found in my [companions repos](https://github.com/kwonus) at https://github.com/kwonus.
+All source-code for the green boxes can be found [in this repo](https://github.com/AV-Text/AVX).
+Source-code for the blue boxes can be found in my [companion repos](https://github.com/kwonus) at https://github.com/kwonus.

 The AV-Bible application is [currently available](https://apps.microsoft.com/detail/9NN9X59QTZ3J?gl=US&hl=en-us) in the Microsoft Store.
 The existing app is being retrofitted to utilize the native C++ library implementations in this forthcoming framework.
 With this new framework, AV-Bible will expose dozens of new features and capabilities.
 And to be honest, the feature set of the existing app is a bit limited (as it sports an older SDK, and an earlier, v1-alpha release of Quelle).